1andyhopper/nita/docs/step-by-step-nita-project.md

 ### Implementing the Roles Structure

-To be able to use the aforementioned Jinja2 snippets and the workbook containing the data variables we need to have the correct directory structure in place so that NITA is able to locate the files and build the configuration required for each role, to do this we have to build the directory structure, proceed to navigate to the existing `new_project` directory, then within this directory, create a new subdirectory called `roles`.
+To be able to use the aforementioned Jinja2 snippets and the workbook containing the data variables we need to have the correct directory structure in place so that NITA is able to locate the files and build the configuration required for each role.
+To do this we have to build the directory structure, proceed to navigate to the existing `new_project` directory, then within this directory, create a new subdirectory called `roles`.

 The structure should look something similar to the below screenshot (_paying attention to the lower half of the image shown_).
 Now within the newly created `roles` directory, create subdirectories for each different role as required, each role should typically have its own folders (_shown here as "mx_common"_) that include: